stolostron/multicloud-operators-subscription-release/CONTRIBUTING.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Contributing guidelines

-## Sign the CLA

-IBM cloud projects require that you sign a Contributor License Agreement (CLA) before we can accept your pull requests.
-Please see xxx for more info

 ## Contributing A Patch